Posted on 01 Feb 2018

 To drive muscle growth, protein intake should be around one gram per pound of bodyweight per day and your daily caloric intake should fall between 3,500 and 6,000 calories.

 Don’t worry about meticulous calorie counting with apps like MyFitnessPal, nobody’s got time for that, just get it all in, eat as much you can.

-Take your diet as serious as your workouts, and you’ll be on the right track.
+Take your diet as seriously as your workouts and you’ll be on the right track.